-PROGRAM DIRECTORS: William D. Bradford, M.D.
-(Coordinating Director), Keith A. Reimer, M.D., Ph.D., and Maureane R. Hoffman, M.D., Ph.D.
+PROGRAM DIRECTORS: Patrick J. Buckley, M.D., Ph.D.
+(Coordinating Director) and Charles Steenbergen, M.D., Ph.D.

 Pathology is the study of disease through the utilization of structural and functional changes to gain information about the human organism's response to injury.
 The goal of the Pathology Study Program is to provide the medical student with a thorough learning experience in pathology and laboratory medicine under the guidance of a senior faculty preceptor.
-The essential elements of this program are: a) organized course work, b) independent, but quided research experience (bench or library), and c) active participation in small group seminars.
+The essential elements of this program are: a) organized course work, b) independent, but guided research experience (bench or library), and c) active participation in small group seminars.

 To meet the diverse interests and needs of Duke medical students, there are three tracks within the Pathology Study Program.
-All curriculum plans must be approved and signed by Dr. Bradford prior to registration.
+All curriculum plans must be approved and signed by Dr. Buckley or Dr. Steenbergen prior to registration.